Thursday, September 22, 2022

 Art by Qistina Khalidah

-Joining a coven is much like joining a fraternity or a cult.
-Initiation is required, a pledge to one's oaths or tenants, and a pact of loyalty to your new sisters which stretches beyond the veil of life and death.
+Joining a coven is a lifelong commitment.
+Initiation is required, a pledge to one's oaths or tenants, and a pact of loyalty to your new sisters which stretches beyond the realms of life and death.
 Your fellow witches are your teachers, your Matron most of all, but they are also your students.
-Covens are commonly an open space for discussion, practice and evolution.
-Change is accepted in full, and emotional conflicts are recognized and validated.
+Covens are an open space for honesty, discussion and evolution.
+It is somewhat of a jarring environment for Artisans to visit; members openly cry and shout obscenities at each other, and failure is not reprimanded with heavy hand.

 Every coven holds true a different set of beliefs.
-Like an institution, witches attract different individuals and promote certain kinds of behaviour according to their values.
-Organized most typically by region and the primary source of magic they practice, Witch Schools are frequently associated with colour, and every witch has at least a rudimentary understanding of their coven's magic.
+Like any institution, witches attract different individuals and promote certain kinds of behavior according to their values.
+Organized most typically by region and the primary source of magic they practice, Witch Schools are frequently associated with color, and every witch has at least a rudimentary understanding of both forms of power.

 Coven Magic